Let us Break it Down

 You’ve made it this far, which means you’ve already completed the first big milestone: being interested.
 By indulging in the details, we consider you to officially be on the path to living a better, more balanced life.
 Yay, you!
 We’re really glad you’re here.

 Before you start scrolling, please remember: this path to living clean will be uncomfortable.
-Like, reallllly uncomfortable.
 It will take hard work, dedication, setbacks, resilience, you name it.
-The good news is, we know you can do it, even if you drop a couple of f-bombs along the way.
-In other words, we get how fucking hard it is to change.
+The good news is, we know you can do it, even if you have a few setbacks along the way.
+In other words, we understand how hard it is to change.
 We’ve been there.
 Trust us.

 So here’s what happens now.
 During your clean45 journey, you’ll complete 6 daily commitments, every day, for 45 days.
 No modifications.
 No days off.
 No excuses.
 Don’t hate us.